 NFC can replace DIP switches, service UARTs and other electromechanical elements.
-A passive NFC interface IC in the device allows an NFC phone to read and write data to it without external power.
+A passive NFC interface IC in the device allows an NFC phone to read and write data to it

 - Cost savings: An NFC connected tag IC costs less than a typical DIP- or rotary switch

 - More parameters: Up to 2 kB of parameters can be saved, without increasing the front panel space